richardhsu/richardhsu.github.io/_posts/2015-05-10-separated-storyboards.markdown

 ---

 While working on an iOS project, I encountered the realization that a massive storyboard was a bad idea.
-It is simple and very easy to implement everything in one storyboard, but has many drawbacks such as being slow to load, difficult to get complete picture of what is going on, and if you work with others, difficult to deal with version control.
+It is simple and very easy to implement everything in one storyboard, but a large storyboard has many drawbacks such as being slow to load, it is difficult to get a complete picture of what is going on, and if you work with others it can be difficult to deal with version control.
 In this tutorial, I will discuss how I separated out the main storyboard into multiple ones and how to get it to work specifically with a `TabBarController`.
 At the end, I will discuss why I approached it the way I did and why I felt it was a good way to do it, feel free to correct me or suggest other ways as I am still learning Swift and iOS development!

 <!--more-->